ameli/ortho/README.rst

        cd OrthogonalFunctions
        python -m OrthogonalFunctions [options]

-2. If you have installed the package, call `gen-ortho` executable as follows
+2. If you have installed the package, call ``gen-ortho`` executable in terminal:

    ::

        gen-ortho [options]

 Optional arguments
 ~~~~~~~~~~~~~~~~~~